CharleyGui/docs.fr-fr/includes/core-changes/aspnetcore/3.0/dataprotection-azstorage-using-azstorage-apis.md

 #### <a name="old-behavior"></a>Ancien comportement

-Le package a référencé le package NuGet `WindowsAzure.Storage`.
+Le package a référencé le package `WindowsAzure.Storage` NuGet.

 #### <a name="new-behavior"></a>Nouveau comportement